Arunavaonly/PDF-Application-for-PC/README.md

 Add Files: Displays selected files in a list.
 Select Output Folder: Sets the output folder for processed files.
 Select Document: Chooses a PDF document for insertion operations.
+Progress Bar and Update: Progress Bar runs as well as text updates are shown to the user regarding the progress during action.

 <h2>PDF Operations</h2>